skoczen/will/docs/plugins/bundled.md

 Provides a couple of methods for listing and updating will's internal chat room knowledge, and manipulating the current room.

 - **@will what are the rooms?**:  List the rooms he knows about, including their hipchat IDs.
+- **@will who is in this room?**: List all the participants of the room he's in, including their name and mention name.
 - **@will update the room list**:  Get a new list of rooms from the chat server.
 - **@will new topic ____**:   Set the room topic.